top of page

 Concentration of Whittier donations

-The filings also indicate that the majority of Macedo’s Whittier-based fundraising appears to come from three contributors who live in Whittier.
+The filings also indicate that the majority of Macedo’s Whittier-based fundraising come from just three contributors who live in Whittier.

-While the campaign has drawn donors from across the state, a significant portion of the donations originating within Whittier appear concentrated among just a couple of individuals.
+While the campaign has drawn donors from across the state, most of the donations originating within Whittier appear concentrated among just a couple of individuals.

 Campaign finance analysts often review these patterns to better understand the networks supporting a candidate’s campaign.